-This issue was not considered adequately by the Lyons review.
-As discussed in Section 2, many of the proposed initiatives to set up new development organisations, be they Local Authority owned companies, joint venture companies or other financing, development or management intermediaries, derived from current restrictions on LA borrowing.
-One option is to increase the flexibility for LAs to incur borrowing against their own assets or income streams under prudential borrowing arrangements.
-LAs or groups of LAs should be able to establish investment funds, raising finance from a range of private sources, including individual investors, to finance both housing development and infrastructure provision.

-One option is for the Government to convert the Public Sector Works Loan Board into a housing and infrastructure financing bank.
+As discussed in Section 2 above, many of the proposed initiatives to set up new development organisations, be they Local Authority owned companies, joint venture companies or other financing, development or management intermediaries, derived from government restrictions on LA borrowing.
+More recently, there has been an increase in the ability of LAs to incur borrowing against their own assets or income streams under prudential borrowing arrangements.
+LAs or groups of LAs should also be able to establish investment funds, raising finance from a range of private sources, including individual investors, to finance both housing development and infrastructure provision.
+One option is for the Government to establish a housing and infrastructure financing bank.
 It would provide finance, secured against national assets, at lower than market rates.
 Another is for local authorities, and groupings of local authorities, to establish a Municipal Investment Corporation.
 They would bring together public and private investment to fund major housing schemes and local infrastructure delivery.
 They would be exempt from centrally imposed borrowing limits, subject to demonstrating compliance with the principles of prudential borrowing.